isc-projects/bind9/doc/arm/reference.rst

 ``also-notify``
    Only meaningful if ``notify`` is active for this zone.
-The set of machines that will receive a ``DNS NOTIFY`` message for this zone is made up of all the listed name servers (other than the primary master) for the zone plus any IP addresses specified with ``also-notify``.
+The set of machines that will receive a ``DNS NOTIFY`` message for this zone is made up of all the listed name servers (other than the primary) for the zone plus any IP addresses specified with ``also-notify``.
 A port may be specified with each ``also-notify`` address to send the notify messages to a port other than the default of 53.
 A TSIG key may also be specified to cause the ``NOTIFY`` to be